mpinchover/sword-health/README.md

 Here is an example of the flow.
 Feel free to check the `./backend/integration-tests` directory for more examples.

+The get tasks and delete tasks can also be done by the technician's manager.
+All you have to do is replace the auth token from the technician's auth token to the managers auth token.

 ### Create a user

 Set the role to either TECHNICIAN or MANAGER.